Simbi Foundation was designed to provide support for underserved and refugee communities who face challenges accessing quality education.

 Other sustainability measures that we take include supporting the local community with construction and installation employment during BrightBox installs, and supporting Ugandan and Indian businesses with provide the solar panels, the shipping containers, and other components of our BrightBoxes.

-Symbiosis is also crucial in our Expeditions.
+Symbiosis is also crucial in our TRIPs.
 We work with our partner communities on the ground to make positive changes to the world around them and in their own academic and professional goals.

 We strongly believe that by integrating symbiosis and collaboration into all of our processes, we can tackle the barriers to access to education.

 Learn more about why we focus on education.

 Learn more about our operations.

 Simbi Foundation is a research-led, non-profit organization that provides education infrastructure for our partner refugee and low-income communities in Uganda and India.

 How do you fund your projects?

 We at Simbi Foundation use multiple methods for compiling funding for our projects.
 We host public fundraising events, we conduct other fundraising through TRIPs and the BMO Vancouver Marathon, we gratefully receive donations from our supporters, and we apply to granting opportunities to support our ongoing costs.